 In accordance with our simple, transparent and sustainable business strategy, we have a conservative risk strategy.
-By following a consistent group-wide approach to managing risks, the aim is to ensure that the liquidity and capital adequacy of the bank is and it continues to be appropriate at all times no matter if external conditions are volatile, as well as to achieve steady business results.
-Overall risk profile of the bank is adequate and stable.
-This is based on overall assessment of the individual risks as presented below.
+By following a consistent group-wide approach to managing risks, the aim is to ensure that the liquidity and capital adequacy of the Bank is and it continues to be appropriate at all times no matter if external conditions are volatile, as well as to achieve steady business results.
+The overall risk profile of the Bank is adequate and stable.
+This is based on an overall assessment of the individual risks as presented in the report.

-The bank's business, risk and IT strategy are updated annually.
-While the business strategy lists the objectives of the bank for all material business activities and regions of operation and presents the measures to be taken to achieve them, the bank risk strategy addresses the material risks arising from the implementation of the business strategy and defines the objectives and measures of risk management.
-The risk strategy is broken down into strategies for all material risks in the bank.
-Both the risk strategy and business strategy are approved by the Management of ProCredit Holding following discussions with the Supervisory Board.
+The Bank's business, risk and IT strategy are updated annually.
+While the business strategy lists the objectives of the Bank for all material business activities and regions of operation and presents the measures to be taken to achieve them, the Bank risk strategy addresses the material risks arising from the implementation of the business strategy and defines the objectives and measures of risk management.
+The risk strategy is broken down into strategies for all material risks in the Bank.
+Both the risk strategy and business strategy of the Group are approved by the Management of ProCredit Holding following discussions with the Supervisory Board.
+The Bank's strategy documents are based on the Group's strategies and are approved by the Management Board.

 The principles of our business activity, as listed below, provide the foundation for our risk management.
-The consistent application of these principles significantly reduces the risks to which the bank is exposed.
+The consistent application of these principles significantly reduces the risks to which the Bank is exposed.